Ugbot/realtime_ML_Workshop/README.md

-# Real-time Crypto Data Analysis with PyFlink & Redpanda
+# Real-time Crypto Data Analysis with Python Streaming Tools

 Welcome to the Prague ML Fintech Workshop!
-This project provides a local development environment using Docker Compose to explore real-time data analysis of cryptocurrency data using PyFlink, Apache Flink's Python API, and Redpanda, a Kafka-compatible streaming data platform.
+This project provides a local development environment using Docker Compose to explore real-time data analysis of cryptocurrency data.
+While this setup specifically uses PyFlink (Apache Flink's Python API) and Redpanda (a Kafka-compatible streaming data platform), the concepts and techniques explored are applicable across the broader Python streaming ecosystem.

+Python offers a growing number of powerful tools and platforms for stream processing, including managed services like [Ververica Cloud](https://www.ververica.com/cloud-trial) (from the original creators of Flink) and Quix Platform, as well as libraries like Faust, Bytewax, and standard Python concurrency models.
+This workshop uses PyFlink as a robust example for building stateful streaming applications.

 **Workshop Focus:** Analyzing real-time cryptocurrency market data (e.g., trades, order books) to build interesting models and derive insights using Python and PyFlink.